EmilienV/generateur_excuses/README.md

 This project is an excuse maker
 <br>
-It is made in PHP, HTML and CSS
+Made in PHP, HTML and CSS